 2. I recognize that during the course of the operation and medical treatment or anesthesia, unforeseen conditions may necessitate different procedures than those above.
-I therefore authorize the above physician and assistants or designees to perform such other procedures that are in the exercise of his or her professional judgment necessary and desirable.
-The authority granted under this paragraph shall include all conditions that require treatment and are not known to my physician at the time the procedure is begun.
+I therefore authorize

-- I consent to the administration of such anesthetics considered necessary or advisable.
+- 3. I consent to the administration of such anesthetics considered necessary or advisable.
 I understand that all forms of anesthesia involve risk and the possibility of complications, injury, and sometimes death. - I acknowledge that no guarantee or representation has been given by anyone as to the results that may be obtained. - For purposes of advancing medical education, I consent to the admittance of observers to the operating room. - 6.
 I consent to the disposal of any tissue, medical devices or body parts which may be removed. - I consent to the utilization of blood products should they be deemed necessary by my surgeon and/or his/her appointees, and I am aware that there are potential significant risks to my health with their utilization. - 8.
 I authorize the release of my Social Security number to appropriate agencies for legal reporting and medical-device registration, if applicable. - I understand that the surgeons' fees are separate from the anesthesia and hospital charges, and the fees are agreeable to me.
 If a secondary procedure is necessary, further expenditure will be required. - 10.
-I realize that not having the operation is an option. - 11.
-IT HAS BEEN EXPLAINED TO ME IN A WAY THAT I UNDERSTAND: - THE ABOVE TREATMENT OR PROCEDURE TO BE UNDERTAKEN a. - THERE MAY BE ALTERNATIVE PROCEDURES OR METHODS OF TREATMENT b.
+I realize that not having the operation is an option.

-c.
-THERE ARE RISKS TO THE PROCEDURE OR TREATMENT PROPOSED
+- 11. IT HAS BEEN EXPLAINED TO ME IN A WAY THAT I UNDERSTAND: - THE ABOVE TREATMENT OR PROCEDURE TO BE UNDERTAKEN a. - b.
+THERE MAY BE ALTERNATIVE PROCEDURES OR METHODS OF TREATMENT - THERE ARE RISKS TO THE PROCEDURE OR TREATMENT PROPOSED c.